faridnsh/song-finder/README.md

         .on('error', function (e) {
                throw e;
         });

 Each album object contains the following properties.

 * name `String`
 * artist `String`
 * tracks `Array<String>`

+Note that this module uses [`sugar`](http://sugarjs.com/) module and it extends Object prototypes(in a cool way, completely compatible, no worries).
+If you require it, you project Object prototypes will be extended.
+If you think its not cool, tell me I change it(probably will use [`lodash`](https://github.com/bestiejs/lodash/) instead, but only if there's a demand for it.)

+Same thing will go to the fact that's been written with coffee script.
+I can change it to js, if there's a demand.

 ## FAQ

 ### Why streams and all the http abuse?

 Becuase I don't wanna run out of memory coz some kid listened to a lot of songs!
 Streams are cool and fast(somtimes).
-And I wanted to play with some of @dominictarr awesome modules.
+And I wanted to play with some of [@dominictarr](https://github.com/dominictarr) awesome modules.